francissibal/francissibal/README.md

 * **[Automated Data Pipeline: World's Largest Banks](https://github.com/francissibal/Worlds-Largest-Banks-ETL)**

   This project features a complete ETL (Extract, Transform, Load) pipeline built in Python.
 It automatically scrapes data on the world's largest banks from a live Wikipedia page, processes and transforms the data using Pandas to include multiple currency conversions, and then loads the results into a    CSV file and a SQLite database.
-    * *Tools: Python, requests, BeautifulSoup, pandas, SQLite*
+    * *Tools: Python, requests, BeautifulSoup, pandas, SQL, SQLite*

 #### Transformed Data: World's Largest Banks by Market Capitalization
 | Rank | Name                                    | MC_USD_Billion | MC_GBP_Billion | MC_EUR_Billion | MC_PHP_Billion |